 Relative Use.-- To document relative use of areas by lynx, 90% kernel use-density surfaces were calculated for truncated satellite and aerial lynx locations using the ArcGIS Spatial Analyst Kernel Density Tool.
+Lynx may not be exhibiting typical behavior or habitat use within the first few months after their release in Colorado.
+Therefore, a subset of each of the aerial and satellite datasets was created that eliminated the first 180 days (approximately 6 months) of locations obtained for each lynx immediately after their initial release.
+As a result, the truncated aerial location dataset contained lynx locations from September 1999 through April 2009 while the truncated satellite location dataset began October 2000 and extended through April 2009.
 Due to differences in data collection frequency and accuracy between datasets, the truncated satellite and truncated aerial data were analyzed separately for generating the lynx use-density surfaces.